kiancchen/Vending-Machine/Sprint1Report.md

 ## Sprint Goal

-   - Have initials codebase with appropriate methods to implement basic functionality
+   - Have initial codebase with appropriate methods and data structure to implement basic functionality
-   - Implement the login system with different type of users.
+   - Implement the login system with different roles of users.
-   - Implement the user management system so that owner could change manages all the users.
+   - Implement the user management system so that owner could manages all users.
    - Implement the cash system so that it will automatically calculate the change.
+And the owner and cashier can change the number of cashes.
-   - Implement the database to record the users and cash within the machine.
+   - Implement the database handler to save the users and cash data to files.

 ## Tasks Board